wheelo/webpack-config/README.md

 >> npm run build
 ```

-It comes with several features out of my `development` config files, `hot-reload`, `happypack`, `auto-start server` and `dashboard` features are all integrated with some options to your choices.
+It comes with several features out of my `development` config files, `hot-reload`, `happypack`, `auto-start server` and `dashboard` features are all integrated with some options to tune.
 The production environment yet comes with more powerful features, like `parallel-webpack`, `Dll`, `UglifyJsParallelPlugin`, `CopyPlugin` and some other nice features.

 All features displayed above are battle-tested, just relax and use it in your project.😊